ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

     and XML formats.
 Specifically, the backend must be an ASP.NET WebAPI service.

-  - Provided with a recurrence pattern, serialized as XML or JSON by the frontend and deserialized into an object by ASP.NET WebAPI, the web service must expand it into a series of dates that satisfy the recurrence pattern.
+  - Provided with a recurrence pattern, serialized as JSON or XML by the frontend and deserialized into an object by ASP.NET WebAPI, the web service must expand it into a series of dates which satisfy the recurrence pattern.

-  - To ensure the backend works correctly and reliably -- and keeps doing so -- it must be accompanied by automated integration tests.
-These should only exercise the public API of the web service, simulating a client calling it.
+  - To ensure the backend works correctly and reliably -- and keeps doing so -- it must be accompanied by automated tests.
+These should exercise the public API of the web service, simulating a client calling it.
+Tests may be implemented using either the xUnit testing framework or a console application.

-  - The backend must only use classes which are part of the .NET framework or ASP.NET.
+  - The backend must only use classes which are part of the core .NET framework or ASP.NET.
 No third-party date expansion code is allowed.
 It could potentially infringe on another company's copyright or patents.

-  - In developing the web service and integration tests, make use of the object-oriented language and library constructs covered in the course.
+  - In developing the web service and tests, make use of the object-oriented language and library constructs covered in the course.
 Don't try to shoehorn each and every construct into the design and implementation, but evaluate alternatives against the intended outcome and pick one that meets your needs.

   - Focus on making the code as human-readable as possible through good naming of classes, methods, variables, and so forth.
-The code should be nicely separated into classes and method so as to avoid code duplication and further human communication and readability.
+The code should be nicely separated into classes and methods so as to avoid code duplication and further human communication and readability.

   - To communicate key design decisions to your co-founder,